-The 2013 EBRI/Greenwald & Associates Consumer Engagement in Health Care Survey (CEHCS) finds continued slow growth in consumer-driven health plans (CDHPs): 9.7 percent of the population was enrolled in a CDHP, up from 9.6 percent in 2012.
-Enrollment in high-deductible health plans (HDHPs) increased to 18 percent.
-Overall, 21.1 million adults ages 21-64 with private insurance, 17.3 percent of that market, were either in a CDHP or in an HDHP that was eligible for an HSA but had not opened the account.
-When their children are counted, 26.1 million individuals with private insurance, representing 15 percent of the market, were either in a CDHP or an HSA-eligible plan.
+The 2014 EBRI/Greenwald & Associates Consumer Engagement in Health Care Survey (CEHCS) found continued slow growth in consumer-driven health plans (CDHPs): 15 percent of the population was enrolled in a CDHP.
+Enrollment in high-deductible health plans (HDHPs) was 11 percent.
+Overall, 26 million individuals with private insurance were enrolled in a CDHP.

-The 2013 CEHCS continued to find that CDHP enrollees are more cost conscious in their decision making than those in traditional plans.
+The 2014 CEHCS continued to find that CDHP enrollees were more cost conscious in their decision making than those in traditional plans.
 CDHP enrollees were more likely to use resources to pick their health plan and more likely to use cost information before getting health care services.
 CDHP enrollees were more likely than traditional-plan enrollees to take advantage of various wellness programs, such as health-risk assessments, health-promotion programs, and biometric screenings.
 In addition, financial incentives mattered more to CDHP enrollees than to traditional-plan enrollees.